RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Open the BIOM file `BIOM/feature-table.tsv` in Excel.
 Inspect the feature frequency.

 Which are likely contaminant ASVs?
+Look at the negative control (NDC) column.

 Are those ASVs also present in our actual samples?
+Are they abundant?

 #### **Assign taxonomy**